Tennis-Djokovic hampered by wrist issue at United Cup as Serbia reach quarters | Sports-Games

 Djokovic, gearing up for a tilt at a record-extending 11th Australian Open title this month, appeared to be bothered by his right wrist in practice and occasionally grimaced in the opening set at the RAC Arena.
 The Serb had his wrist worked on by a trainer after the first set and Lehecka sensed an opportunity, winning the second set in a tiebreak.

-Djokovic took a medical timeout before the start of the third and came out firing, running up a 5-0 lead before sealing the match.
-The 36-year-old said the wrist was sore.
+Djokovic took a medical timeout before the start of the third and came out firing, running up a 5-0 lead before sealing the match. "(The injury) happened in the warm-up today before the match.
+I basically got constant treatment before the match, during the match, after the match," the 36-year-old told reporters.

-"But I managed to play it through and it's not the first or the last time," he added.
-"These things happen.
-You just have to manage and find a solution.
-"Let's see what happens now."
+"It's not the first time that I have faced these kind of circumstances... these things happen.
+I think it's not a major concern, because I still managed to finish the match and managed to play well, even though I maybe wasn't feeling 100%.
+"Hopefully I'll have enough time to recover for tomorrow's tie against Australia."

 Wimbledon champion Marketa Vondrousova had earlier given the Czechs a 1-0 lead by beating Danilovic 6-1 3-6 6-3.
 Poland will take on China in Wednesday's other quarter-final in Perth.